pst-2016/Bhaisajyaguru/documentation/techs/deploy_github_pages.md

 DNS check unsuccessful
 ```

-Wait a few minutes until it becomes:
+Wait a few minutes or try a few times, until it becomes:

 ```
 DNS check successful